6 tips to create a successful salary review

 Plan and design your salary review in accordance with your performance management process.
 One of the most essential things to look at during a salary review is how employees have performed.
 To make it easier for managers to assess their employees, make sure your performance reviews and goal management is quantified in a way that can be used in your salary review later.
 Also align the timeline, vocabulary, and guidelines to ensure a smooth and logical linkage between the two.

 If you want more guidance or strategic support for your next salary review, reach out to The Talent Company to learn more about our offerings.

 Isak Petrén, People Management at The Talent Company

 Getting salary reviews to run smoothly from beginning to end can feel challenging.
 But don’t stress, there are many ways to unravel these challenges.
-And from AlexisHR, we’re thrilled to let you know Salary Reviews will be available shortly.
+And at AlexisHR, we’re proud to offer an all-in-on HR platform with Salary Reviews integrated.
 The feature is designed to help you and your team to save time, simplify and ultimately stay competitive as an employer.

-Book a free demo if you would like to know more about Salary Reviews in Alexis’ all-in-one HR platform.
+Book a free demo if you would like to know more about Salary Reviews and AlexisHR.